 SWARMING TERMITES ! ! !

-OK, IT HAPPENED, SO WHAT DO I DO NOW?
 Well, for the swarmers?
 Nothing.
 They'll soon go away.
 They're harmless anyway.
 They don't eat anything, they are not dirty, or vectors or carriers of any disease, they won't lay eggs, reproduce in your house, get in your food or furniture, (on purpose) and will die all by themselves in an hour or two, if they can't get outside.
 They are attracted to light, and if they swarm on a sunny day, which they usually do, they will head towards a sunny window, or another source of light.
 They will die in a short time and the easiest solution is to vacuum them up.
 DO NOT SPRAY!
 While spraying will kill them, it will also get everything you spray greasy with insecticides.
 Do you want that?
 I don't think so.
 Much better is to wait until they die, and then zip them up with your dustbuster.
 Call the exterminator.